-According to Douglas, Hugget and Robinson (1996), environment is the sum total of all external conditions which may act upon an organism or community, to influence its development or existence - the surrounding air, light, moisture, temperature, wind, soil, and other organisms are part of the environment of various living and non-living objects, happenings and influence (both natural and artificial), the aggregate of which forms its environment, and on which it depends for life and survival of life (Faniran, 1997).
+According to Douglas, Hugget and Robinson (1996), environment is the sum total of all external conditions which may not act upon an organism or community, to influence its development or existence.
+The surrounding air, light, moisture, temperature, wind, soil, and other organisms are part of the environment of various living and non-living objects, happenings and influence (both natural and artificial), the aggregate of which forms its environment, and on which man depends for life and survival of life (Faniran, 1997).

-From these Definitions, environment can be classified into two, namely physical and social.
+From these definitions, environment can be classified into two, namely physical and social.
 Faniran (1997) states that physical environment constitutes the natural environment while social environment is the man-made or artificial environment.
 Man lives in his environment and he explores the environment to make use of it to his advantage.
 Nigeria is only just beginning to realize that sustainable industrial development, like sustainable economic progress, cannot be divorced from healthy environment.
 Falomo (1997) asserts that sustainable economic development must be linked with healthy environment.
 Government, in the National Policy on Environment, states that Nigeria's commitment to sustainable development is based on proper management of the environment in order to meet the need of the present and future generations.

-Since healthy citizenry constitutes a strong nation, efforts at national development programme, since the promulgation of N.P.E. in 1980, has been aimed at improving the quality of life and health of the population.
-However, it is recognized that there are evidences of environmental degradation, which is a result of a combination of any human activities that include bush burning, pollution, grazing, and use technology over the years.
+Since a healthy citizenry constitutes a strong nation, efforts at national development programme, since the promulgation of N.P.E. in 1982, has been aimed at improving the quality of life and health of the population.
+However, it is recognized that there are evidence of environmental degradation, which is a result of a combination of many human activities that include bush burning, pollution, grazing and careless use of technology over the years.

-In order to redress this situation of the environment, the government promulgated National Policy on Environment.
-Akinjide (1997) states that the goal of the N.P.E. is to achieve sustainable development in Nigeria, and, among other things, secure for all Nigerians a quality of environment adequate for their health and well-being.
-It is against this background that Adefolake (1997) observed that the relatively new concept of sustainable development upon which environmental policy now rests recognizes and encourages the necessary interlink age between both.
-The policy, according to Falomo (1977) comprehensively brings together the disciplinary initiative, and he implores further that appropriate measures will be adopted to disseminate information on environmental issues to policy makers, researchers and the pubic in general.
-The policy, according to Falomo (1997), shall give priority to the training of specialists and teachers who will disseminate such relevant environmental education jostles to people.
+In order to redress this situation of the environment, the government promulgated National Policy on Environment (NPE).
+Akinjide (1997) states that the goal of the N.P.E. is to achieve sustainable development in Nigeria, and, among health and well-being.
+It is against this background that Adefolake (1997) observed that the relatively new concept of sustainable development upon which environmental policy now rests recognizes and encourages the necessary interlinkage between both.
+The policy, according to Falomo (1977), comprehensively brings together the disciplinary initiative, and he implores further that appropriate measures will be adopted to disseminate information on environmental issues to policy makers, researchers and the public in general.
+The policy, according to Falomo (1997), shall give priority to the training of specialists and teachers who will disseminate such relevant environmental education issues to people.

 However, environmental education is not just the acquisition of knowledge about the environment.
-It is the education that is put in place to bring about environmental education as an inter-disciplinary approach in .schools and out of schools, encompassing all levels of education and directed towards the general public in particular, the ordinary citizen living in rural and urban areas, youths and adults alike with a view to educating them as to the simple steps they might take within their means to manage and control their environment.
+It is the education that is put in place to bring about environmental education as an inter-disciplinary approach in and out of schools, encompassing all levels of education and directed towards the general public in particular, the ordinary citizen living in rural and urban areas, youths and adults alikewith a view to educating them as to the simple steps they can take within their means to manage and control their environment.